AnithKandasamy/credit_card_fraud_detection/README.md

 The primary goal of this project is to:
 - Detect fraudulent transactions using machine learning models.
 - Explore and evaluate different models using appropriate metrics.

+## Key challenges

+Fraudulent transactions occur rarely in the real world, one of the key challenges was to deal with an imbalanced dataset with less than 0.2% of fraudulous transactions.